|Pilot Height (cm)||160 - 170||170 - 180||175 - 190||180 - 200|

-The Exoceat is a low-drag, high-performance harness for serious XC or Competition flying.
-It is the result of a multi-year development process which included extensive testing, wind-tunnel research, and a prolonged beta phase involving the world’s top competition pilots.
+The Exoceat is the result of a multi-year development process which included extensive testing, wind-tunnel research, and a prolonged beta phase involving the world’s top competition pilots.
 This new harness is a unique design that we think is the perfect complement to our highest performing wings.
 With a technically advanced foot-support system, a never-before seen style of bombay-reserve deployment system, and super-low-drag fairing that was developed from real aerodynamic research, the Exoceat is truly a next-generation design.

 Click here to watch a brief video covering the assembly and components of the harness systems.